MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-mobile.md

 ---

-2. If you're accessing the dev tunnel for the first time, Sign in to Microsoft 365 account and select **continue**.
+2. If you're accessing the dev tunnel for the first time, sign in to Microsoft 365 account and select **continue**.

 :::image type="content" source="../assets/images/debug-mobile/m365-sign-in.PNG" alt-text="The screenshot showing the Microsoft 365 sign in page.":::